vnoelifant/Custom_SSI_Sensors/heart_skin_brain/README.md

 # Heart, Brainwave, and Skin Conductance Sensors

-A Variety of physiological sensors to be used with [SSI](https://github.com/hcmlab/ssi).
+A Variety of physiological sensors, audiovisual signals, and voice emotion detection via [emovoice](https://github.com/hcmlab/emovoice)(a set of tools to build a real-time emotion recognizer based on acoustic properties of speech) to be used with the Social Signal Interpretation Framework [(SSI)](https://github.com/hcmlab/ssi).
 Sensors include the following:

   * **GSR (Galvanic Skin Response)**
     * Refers to changes in sweat gland activity that are reflective of the intensity of our emotional state, otherwise known as emotional arousal.